 It is fine to use your mobile phone as a camera or alarm clock, but we ask you to keep it on “airline mode”.

 It is fine to use a Kindle for reading.

 The computer in the office is for the use of the centre only and apologies is not open to be used by retreat participants.
 There is an internet shop in Gort.

 How can someone contact me in the event of an emergency?

 It is fine to give your family the landline of the yoga centre (which is on the bottom of every page on the website) so that they may contact you in the event of an emergency.

 This is only to be used in the case of an emergency.

 How do i know you can cater for my special diet?

-Paddi the cook has huge experience with diets and we have not had anybody yet that Paddi has not been able to cater for.
+Gearoid the cook has huge experience with diets and we have not had anybody yet that Gearoid has not been able to cater for.